jesusbasalloteinfo/Hypermedia-Project-1/README.md

 On the right column, the focus is on my professional experience and my learned skills.
 The experience section lists relevant work experience with a brief description of it.
 This is followed by the skills section, where technical skills are listed, giving recruiters an immediate knowledge of the candidate's skills.

-# Project analysis, Visual design
+# Project analysis.
+Visual design
 The visual design of this curriculum vitae prioritizes a professional, clean, and modern look to appeal to industry recruiters and hiring managers.
 A colour palette of shades of blue is used as the primary accent, with darker blues for headers and accent lines, representing reliability, intelligence and professionalism.

 A neutral, light background is used to enhance readability without overwhelming the user.
 The main texts colour is dark grey for strong contrast and legibility, among the title texts, that are on blue like the colour palette.